Gibbatron/Gibbatron.github.io/rnaseq-course-d4.md

 <img src="/assets/img/figure-23.png" alt="PCA plots" width="1000"/>

+**Scree plots**
-- **Scree plots** show us the percent of variance that is explained by each principle component.
+- Show us the percent of variance that is explained by each principle component.
 We typically get most variance explained by PC1 and PC2, and then less and less explained by the latter PCs.
 - We don't really need to pay any attention to this plot.

+**Association plot**
-- **Association plot** shows the association between the principle components and the categorical covariates.
+- Shows the association between the principle components and the categorical covariates.
 - I have not looked at this plot before, so can't comment much on it.
 I think this plot could potentially show more meaningful data if we had multiple conditions and we wanted to delve deeper into the PCA analyis.

+**Dendrogram plots**
-- **Dendrogram plots** show us, similar to PCA, how the samples cluster in relation to eachother.
+- Show us, similar to PCA, how the samples cluster in relation to eachother.
 - Like the PCA plots, we can see that each group cluster togeher and are clearly separated from each other.
 - These plots can be handy to identify any potential outliers, as you will see them cluster apart from their respective groups.

 <img src="/assets/img/figure-24.png" alt="Dendrograms" width="1000"/>

+**Outlier detection**
-- **Outlier detection** plot is a handy plot that performs an analysis that can attempt to detect outliers in the dataset.
+- Plot is a handy plot that performs an analysis that can attempt to detect outliers in the dataset.
 - As we can see, all samples come up as FALSE, indicating that none are classed as outliers.

 <img src="/assets/img/figure-25.png" alt="Outlier detection plot" width="1000"/>

+---
 ##### Differential analysis
+---
+---

 - This is where we can find the data related to the differential gene analysis.

+**Differential gene counts**
-- **Differential gene counts** table shows us the number of up and down DEGs for the adjusted and unadjusted p-value tables.
+- Table shows us the number of up and down DEGs for the adjusted and unadjusted p-value tables.
 - When working with RNAseq data, we work with adjusted p values.
 Here, we can see that we have 3788 up and 4617 down significant DEGs.
 - We can visualise these via the volcano plot below the table.
 We can use our mouse to hover over each point to show us what gene it is also.